pourjavadi/GiraffeSubscription/README.md

-# Fly Subscription Template Marzban
+# Giraffe Subscription Template Marzban

-*A sleek, modern subscription dashboard template designed for Marzban, built with HTML, CSS, and JavaScript.*
+*A stylish and clean subscription dashboard template for Marzban, built with HTML, CSS, and JavaScript*

 ---

 ## Overview

-"Fly Subscription Template Marzban" is a beautifully designed, responsive subscription dashboard template tailored for the Marzban VPN panel.
-It features a glassmorphism UI, light/dark theme toggle, an accordion for configuration links, and QR code generation for easy sharing.
-This template is perfect for displaying user subscription details and providing download links for V2Ray clients across multiple platforms.
+"Giraffe Subscription Template Marzban" is a fresh, modern, and fully responsive subscription dashboard made specifically for the Marzban VPN Panel.
+With a smooth glassmorphism design, RTL support, theme switching, and dynamic QR code generation, this template offers a perfect blend of aesthetics and functionality to provide end-users with a seamless subscription experience.
+Features

+    Responsive Design: Perfectly adapts to mobile and desktop screens (optimized for small screens up to 480px).

+    Glassmorphism UI: Clean transparent cards with subtle blur and gradient accents.

+    Light/Dark Mode: Toggle between light and dark themes with a soft animated transition.

+    RTL Support: Fully supports Persian and other RTL languages.

+    Accordion for Configs: Click to expand and view V2Ray configuration links, with copy and QR code options.

+    Multi-Platform Icons: Font Awesome icons for all major platforms – Android, iOS, Windows, macOS, and Linux.

+    On-Demand QR Codes: Instantly generate QR codes for configuration links.

+    Smooth Animations: Polished user interface with fade-in and slide animations for a premium feel.

 ### Features
 - **Responsive Design**: Optimized for all screen sizes (max-width: 480px for cards).